Rossellomorea

 Rossellomorea is a genus of Gram-Positive or Gram-variable staining rod-shaped bacteria in the family Bacillaceae from the order Bacillales.
 The type species of this genus is Rossellomorea aquimaris.

 Members of Rossellomorea are previously species belonging to Bacillus, a genus that has been recognized by the scientific community as displaying phylogenetic heterogeneity among its members.
 Multiple studies using comparative phylogenetic analyses have been published in an attempt to clarify the evolutionary relationships between Bacillus species, resulting in the establishment of numerous novel genera such as Alkalihalobacillus, Brevibacillus, Solibacillus, Alicyclobacillus, Virgibacillus and Evansella.
 In addition, the genus Bacillus has been restricted to only include species closely related to Bacillus subtilis and Bacillus cereus.

-The name Rossellomorea was named after the Spanish microbiologist Professor Ramon RosselloMóra, Universitat de les illes Balears, Spain, for his work on microbial diversity and systematics in diverse habitats and his contributions to these fields as editor of the journal of Systematic and Applied Microbiology.
+The name Rossellomorea was named after the Spanish microbiologist Professor Ramon Rossello-Móra, of the Universitat de les illes Balears, Spain, for his work on microbial diversity and systematics in diverse habitats and his contributions to these fields as editor of the journal of Systematic and Applied Microbiology.

-Biochemical Characteristics and Molecular Signatures
+Biochemical characteristics and molecular signatures

 Members of this genus are aerobic and found mainly in marine environments.
 All members can produce endospores are most are motile by means of a single polar flagellum or peritrichous flagella.
 Colonies are generally light-yellow in colour.
 Most species are catalase-positive and oxidase-negative.
-Rossellomorea can grow in temperatures ranging from 5°C to 48°C and generally also in the presence of 2–5% (w/v) NaCl.
+Rossellomorea can grow in temperatures ranging from 5 °C to 48 °C and generally also in the presence of 2–5% (w/v) NaCl.
 Most species are catalase-positive, oxidase-negative and moderately halophilic or halotolerant.

 Analyses of genome sequences from Rossellomorea species identified three conserved signature indels (CSIs) for this genus in the proteins PBP1A family penicillin-binding protein, aminotransferase A and helicase-exonuclease AddAB subunit AddA, which in most cases are exclusively shared by either all or most members of this genus.
 These CSIs provide a reliable means to molecularly distinguish this genus from other Bacillaceae genera and bacteria.